• Skip to primary navigation

 Electrocution Injury Lawyer

-Many electrocution accidents occur in the workplace and account for approximately 1,000 deaths in the U.S. every year.
+Many electrocution accidents occur in the workplace, accounting for approximately 1,000 deaths in the U.S. annually.
 Power lines, faulty wiring, and appliances that malfunction are at the top of the list for causes, and construction workers, engineers, utility employees, and electricians are at the most risk at work for electrocution accidents.

-These types of injuries can cause burns, nerve damage, seizures, internal organ damage, and possibly death.
+These injuries can cause burns, nerve damage, seizures, internal organ damage, and possibly death.

 Occupational Diseases

-An occupational disease is a condition or illness that occurs as a direct result of work or occupational activity.
-It is estimated that 860,000 illnesses and 60,300 deaths occur each year from workplace exposures in the United States.
+An occupational disease is a condition or illness that directly results from work or occupational activity.
+It is estimated that 860,000 illnesses and 60,300 deaths occur yearly from workplace exposures in the United States.

-Occupational diseases include any type of chronic disease caused by environmental factors or activities in the workplace.
+Occupational diseases include any chronic disease caused by environmental factors or activities in the workplace.
 There are many different types, each having a different cause.
 Some of the more common ones include:

 • Mesothelioma